nalulululuna/RumbleMod/README.md

 This mod just calls a generic API, so there shouldn't be any problems,
 but I don't take any responsibility for any trouble. **Use at you own risk**.

-(*) Since Beat Saber v1.12, setting the strength value above 1.0 is no longer useful.
+(*) Since Beat Saber v1.12, the strength value above 1.0 is no longer useful.
 So I lowered the maximum value from 3.0 to 1.0.

 ## Download